askonomm/askodev/data/posts/the-thing-about-php.md

 Oh, PHP.
 The internet's most hated language.
 Yet, so many got their start with it, including me.
-While for the past 5 years I haven't been writing any PHP because I've been busy building software with [Clojure](https://clojure.org/), I've recently become a freelance consultant instead of a contractor that I've previously been and a lot of (the majority even) of work that comes my way is PHP.
+While for the past 5 years I haven't been writing any PHP because I've been busy building software with [Clojure](https://clojure.org/), I've recently become a freelance consultant instead of a contractor that I've previously been and a lot (the majority even) of work that comes my way is PHP.
 I don't mind, turns out it pays as much as Clojure does so long as you're not a 9-5 employee and can thus negotiate better rates.

 But, do I like PHP?
 What is it exactly that I think about PHP?
 Would I use it for my personal projects?